rhyswynne/wp-flipclock/wp-flipclock/readme.txt

 == Changelog ==
 = 1.6 =
 * Adds the ability to hide the labels.
+* Add the ability to have a 24 hour and 12 hour clock

 = 1.5.1 =
 * Fixed a small bug that "countdown='false'" ends with a countdown.
 Allows people to specify no countdown and then still work.